July 20, 2021 · 7 min read

 We took a moment and explored this very promising update.
 So, we’re about to share our insights and compare Trello’s and Planyway’s timelines to see the pros and cons of both.

 From first sight, these timelines seem similar with cards scheduled depending on their start and end dates.
-Both of them provide a timeline split by team members, labels, and lists.
+Both of them provide a timeline split by team members, labels, and lists which let you track work on the timeline view much easier.
 But let’s dig a little deeper and see their differences:

-All Trello users know that subtasks are created through check-lists.
-As long as you don’t use them, Trello’s timeline is gonna work well.
+All Trello users know that subtasks are created through checklists.
+As long as you don’t use them, the Trello timeline view is gonna work well.
 But once you ask yourself if it’s possible to visualize them along with your tasks - the answer is no. The only way to see smaller steps is inside cards.

 Planyway’s approach is different.
 It treats check-list items with the same respect as regular cards and lets you visualize them as well.
 One more benefit is that Planyway allows you to set check-list items as multiple-day cards.